wavefrontHQ/docs/pages/doc/metrics_security.md

   -  Other permissions make certain information completely invisible.
 For example, only users with **SAML IdP Admin** permission can see the **Self Service SAML** menu or access that page.
 * **Access Control** allows administrators with the right permissions fine-grained control over individual dashboards or alerts.
 For example, it's possible to limit view and modify access to a Finance_2020 dashboard to just the Finance department.
 * **Metrics Security** supports even finer-grained control.
 In the example above, access to the Finance_2020 dashboard is limited to the Finance department.
 With metrics security, you can limit access to confidential time series, histogram, and delta counter metrics to the leadership team.
+* **Traces Security** supports finer-grained control and limit access to confidential trace data from applications or services.

 {% include important.html content="This feature is not available on all service instances." %}